 Whether you are proofing video, PDF’s or images, ReviewStudio offers considerable flexibility for organizing reviews in a way that naturally conforms to the design and production workflows you’re currently utilizing.
 In this example, an agency is interested in implementing a review workflow whereby all the client feedback they receive throughout the course of the project can be organized and centralized into a single client-facing Review.
 At the same time, they want to be able to share the client feedback they receive after each iteration with internal and external production teams in a way that would allow them to privately add and track additional production instructions and notes (i.e. these added notes and internal discussions would not be shared or visible to the client).
-A simplified diagram of the agency workflow is shown below:

 To implement this workflow in ReviewStudio, the following process can be used: